What is the Doge Mining and Doge Miner?

 Cons:

-Monthly rental costs, even if DOGE prices drop.
+Ongoing rental fees, even if DOGE prices drop

 Step 1: Acquire a Scrypt ASIC Miner